Observations of Startups by a Software Developer

 3. It’s not to say that you shouldn’t hire contractors or consulting firms, but if your entire go-to-market strategy is hinges on contractors and consulting firms and you don’t have any staff, that’s bad.
 Having full-time staff that has interests aligned with the project over a long period of time and carries institutional knowledge is crucial.

 4. It’s important to recognize the difficulty of the undertaking early on and to take steps to get ahead of people’s feelings.
-A common complaint among startup employees that I’ve noticed is not feeling appreciated.
+A common complaint among startup employees that I’ve noticed is feeling underappreciated.
 Words aren’t enough.
 Bust out your checkbook, buy a gift, take them out, or whatever.
 Do something more than just saying, “thank you.”